 Moreover, there’s so much substance to this event beyond food, and most of it is totally free!
 You can watch artists create art right in front of you, peruse booths and galleries, attend free seminars, participate in the creation of art, and so much more.
 Festival of the Arts is great in spite of the food, not because of it.
-If you’re interested in knowing what not to miss in terms of non-food offerings, read our Epcot International Festival of the Arts Tips & Strategy post.
+If you’re interested in knowing what not to miss in terms of non-food offerings, read our Guide to the 2022 Epcot International Festival of the Arts.

-The Food Studios at Epcot International Festival of the Arts are all located in World Showcase, with a few spilling into World Celebration/Nature/Discovery.
-These booths operate each day from 11 a.m. until 9 p.m., which gives you just enough time to grab some last minute desserts before camping out to view the nightly fireworks.
+The Food Studios at the 2022 Epcot International Festival of the Arts are mostly located in World Showcase, with a few spilling into World Celebration/Nature/Discovery.
+These booths operate each day from park opening until closing, which gives you just enough time to grab some last minute desserts before camping out to view Harmonious.

 Each link above opens in a new tab, so you can read the full review and plan on the fly for what you want to eat at the Epcot International Festival of the Arts.

 While waiting for your dishes at the Food Studio pickup windows, you can see the culinary teams put the finishing touches on each item or prepare them from scratch, and it’s a really cool process–it’s actually fun to watch this.
 On this same note, pretty much everything is freshly prepared, or close to it.